Frequent-flyer program: History

-Although United Airlines had tracked customers as far back as the 1950s, the first modern frequent-flyer programme was created in 1972 by Western Direct Marketing for United.
+Although United Airlines had tracked customers as far back as the 1950s, the first modern frequent-flyer program was created in 1972 by Western Direct Marketing for United.
 It gave plaques and promotional materials to members.
-In 1979, Texas International Airlines created the first frequent-flyer programme that used mileage tracking to give 'rewards' to its passengers, while in 1980 Western Airlines created its Travel Bank, which ultimately became part of Delta Air Lines' programme upon their merger in 1987.
-American Airlines' AAdvantage programme launched in 1981 as a modification of a never-realized concept from 1979 that would have given special fares to frequent customers.
+In 1979, Texas International Airlines created the first frequent-flyer program that used mileage tracking to give 'rewards' to its passengers, while in 1980 Western Airlines created its Travel Bank, which ultimately became part of Delta Air Lines' program upon their merger in 1987.
+American Airlines' AAdvantage program launched in 1981 as a modification of a never-realized concept from 1979 that would have given special fares to frequent customers.
 It was quickly followed later that year by programs from United Airlines (Mileage Plus), Delta (Delta Air Lines Frequent Flyer Program, which later changed to SkyMiles), Continental Airlines (OnePass), Air Canada (Aeroplan), and in 1982 from British Airways (Executive Club).

 Frequent-flyer programs have grown since.
 In 2005, 163 million people were enrolled in frequent flyer programs from over 130 airlines.
 By then, 14 trillion frequent-flyer points had been accumulated by people worldwide, for a value of 700 billion US dollars.
-When United Airlines filed for bankruptcy in 2002, its frequent flyer programme was its only money-making business.
+When United Airlines filed for bankruptcy in 2002, its frequent flyer program was its only money-making business.
 Tom Stuker is the world's most frequent flier having logged over 21 million miles with United.